 What EDEKA Südwest lacked with regard to the further digital development of its retail business was, first of all, IT transparency.
 Much of the data relevant to Service Management still resides in distributed inventories and continues to be maintained manually ─ for example, software license and serial numbers via Excel spreadsheets.
 “It was high time that we created a solid basis for centralized automated data collection and information provision.
-Only with this transparency can we make our IT Service Management more efficient quickly and consistently,” says Thomas Fesenmeier, Head of Service Management EH & GH in Edeka Südwest’s IT division.
+Only with this transparency can we make our IT Service Management more efficient quickly and consistently,” says Thomas Fesenmeier, Head of Service Management EH & GH in Edeka Südwest’s IT department.

 With modern and sustainable stores, the cooperative entrepreneurial company EDEKA sets the standards in food retailing throughout Germany.
 EDEKA Südwest is the second largest of seven EDEKA regional companies.
 Its sales area extends across Baden-Wuerttemberg, Rhineland-Palatinate and Saarland to the southern part of Hesse and neighboring parts of Bavaria.
 Since 1927, the original 17 cooperative members have grown to over 500 with around 1,000 stores.